 Besides the power wiring, I also had some signal wiring to accommodate: the NMEA signal from the GPS to the autopilot and the stereo rear channel speaker signals for connecting to my crib board mounted cockpit speakers.
 I also wanted to install two 12V power outlets in convenient locations in the boat.
 I also needed to mount a switch for the lazarette LED strips.
 I solved all these issues by fabricating an aluminum accessory panel and mounted it in the wood trim next to the companionway.
 The panel makes it easy to connect my handheld GPS to power and the autopilot, switch on the lazarette lights, and connect the cockpit speakers.
 I installed an extra switch for future use.
 I installed the other 12V outlet in the side of the stereo enclosure where it’s handy for connecting an oscillating fan.

 The best place for this in the cabin area of a C-22 is in the channel formed by the hull to deck joint.
 The channel runs nearby most places where you will want to mount lights and accessories.
 In first generation C-22s, this channel is covered by teak trim that you can easily remove.
-I found it helpful to tape the wires in place until I was finished and then replace the trim.
+I found it helpful to tape the wires in place until I was finished installing them and then replace the trim.
 A notable exception is the mast wiring jack.
 There’s nowhere to conceal new wiring to the jack in the deck near the mast step.
 Since mine had never been connected before, I used the existing wiring, which was still like new.
 If you don’t want to use the existing wiring, you can mount a cable to the cabin ceiling behind the curtain track or in some kind of covering.

 Other good locations are the underside of the hull liner for traversing the hull and the underside of the cockpit sole for running wire aft.
 I used 3/4″ flame retardant (required per E-11) split loom held in place with wire ties (18″ max. apart per E-11) through self-adhesive mounting pads.
 In older boats like mine, you might need to clean the mounting locations first with rubbing alcohol or another solvent to insure good adhesion.
 The mounting pads won’t stick to old, chalky paint.